socalledsound/nu-scripts/week1/recent older numbers/w1-v-03-COREJS-theDOM.md

 [VO]
 After you do this, you should see the title of your folder in all caps in the file browser, as I'm showing here.

 This might seem like a lot of work to make a new file, but I always, always, always take the time to make a new folder when I'm starting a new project -- that way I can be sure exactly where my files are.
-This small and, frankly, sometimes a little compulsive seeming -- details are absilutely key to becoming a better developer.
 Project organization is super important!
-And itwill become even more important as you start to build bigger applications.
+And it will become even more important as you start to build bigger applications.
 It's not uncommon for React projects to have hundreds or even thousands of javascript files, so now is as good a time as any to start re-inforcing good, simple habits which will serve you well in your career.

 [SC]

 show creating the file
 [VO]

-Now, to make sure that we make a new file in that folder, let's click this new file button in our vs code editor, and call our new file index.html.
+Now, let's make a new file by clicking the new file button in our vs code editor, and call our new file index.html.

 [SC]
 emmet cheatsheet